voyeg3r/dotfaster/vim/wiki/dicasvim.md

     foobarbaz
     foobarbaz

-and you want remove baz onlin on those lines who it is preceded by 'foobar'.
+And you want remove baz online on those lines who it is preceded by 'foobar'.
 The last solution is more readable and unique to vim.